Remote Work Cybersecurity: 9 Data Protection Strategies

 But it's not just about keeping data under lock and key.
 Data protection encompasses a broad spectrum of activities, the most common of which is that businesses need to obtain explicit consent before collecting or sharing personal data.
 They must also allow individuals to opt-out if they so choose.
 Other activities involve:

-• Recovery: Having systems in place to restore data in case of loss through mishaps like server crashes, malware, or even natural disasters.
+- Recovery: Having a Recovery Time Objective strategy and systems in place to restore data in case of loss through mishaps like server crashes, malware, or even natural disasters.

 In essence, data protection is about striking a balance.
 While data is a crucial driver for innovation, data-driven customer experience, personalization, and business growth, it's equally essential to handle it carefully, ensuring the trust of users and stakeholders alike.
 In the remote work era, with data flowing across various networks and devices, this balance becomes even more critical to maintain.